mrsrmn/RedditEasy/docs/source/func.rst

    ``subreddit_name`` This will return the subreddit name

    ``content_type`` This will return the posts content type.
-Types are: "Image", "Video" and "Text"
+Types are: "Image", "Video", "Text", "URL" and "Gallery"

 .. raw:: html